 We are also obliged to bring to your attention the existence of a “community list” of airlines that are banned from operating within the EU.
 To view it go to www.europa.eu and search on banned airlines.

-Pregnant women are usually eligible to fly up to the 28th week of pregnancy on the date of return travel, but as this may vary, please check beforehand with both your doctor and the relevant airline.
+Pregnant women are usually eligible to fly up to the 28th week of pregnancy on the date of return travel, but as this may vary, please check with both your doctor and the relevant airline.
 Children under 2 years of age on the return date of travel must sit on a parent’s lap and are not entitled to a luggage allowance or catering.
 Civil Aviation Authority regulations dictate that a child of 2 years or older on date of return travel must have its own air seat, and will otherwise be denied boarding by the airline.
 Such a child must be booked and priced accordingly for the entirety of the holiday.
+In the majority of cases, seat allocations are handled by the airline, not us and seats together cannot be guaranteed in all cases, particularly if you arrive later for check-in, although check-in staff and cabin crew will do their best.
+Clearly, when a flight is full for example, it may be physically impossible to seat every single passenger as they would wish.
+Most of our flights operate on a ‘Buy-on-Board’ basis for snacks and drinks, but we cannot guarantee that this service will always be available or that the airline will cater for special dietary requirements.

 c) Baggage and Baggage Allowance